DaniGlass/algolia_wine/README.md

 * enter a search and get results in seconds!

-* the ui is... not my bed work
+* the ui is... not my best work